-How long a motorcycle accident claim takes to settle varies from case to case, but working with a lawyer may help you reach a more advantageous resolution.
+How long a motorcycle accident claim takes to settle varies from case to case, but working with an Atlanta motorcycle accident lawyer may help you reach a more advantageous resolution.
 An attorney can help put pressure on the at-fault driver’s insurance company if they are dragging their feet when it comes to settling your claims.

 They can also help collect and file documents and supply evidence showing that the accident was not your fault.
 If the insurance company does not offer you a fair settlement or refuses to pay your claims, your lawyer can help you with a lawsuit.

 If your case must progress to civil court, an attorney can help you through that process, as well.
 There is a limit on how long you have to take legal action if you cannot settle outside of court.
 In Georgia, the statute of limitations on personal injury cases is two years from the time of your accident, according to OCGA §9-3-33.

 Bader Scott Injury Lawyers Can Help

 If you would like an attorney to help with your motorcycle accident claim, Bader Scott Injury Lawyers is here for you.